“Just act natural”

 Before you go into your photo shoot you want to have an image, joke or happy story in the back of your mind.
 During the shoot, you'll want to recall on these thoughts to help bring out your genuine smile.
 If you start to get nervous, remember your happy thought and you will instantly begin to relax and feel more comfortable.

-Most importantly, be in the moment and enjoy it for what it is.
+An unofficial tip, but important, be in the moment and enjoy it for what it is.

 Request an appointment